thisdot/node-enterprise-setup-shell/README.md

 # Node API Enterprise Setup Shell

-This is the shell project to get you started with NodeJS in Enterprise.
+This is the shell project to get you started with your NodeJS API in Enterprise.

 To learn more about this project: https://dev.to/pato_codes/nodejs-setup-shell-open-source-3j3i